SoftUni-Internal/interactive-content/EN/01-Data-Database-Access-With-JDBC/07-Summary.md

 ## In the next lesson you will learn:

-- What is MAVEN.
+- What is MAVEN
-- Hibernate Framework.
+- Hibernate Framework
-- How to use the Java Persistence APi.
+- How to use the Java Persistence API

 [/slide]